Sanctions screening and due diligence in one auditable workflow.

 • Your checklists are stored securely on our servers so you can access them across sessions and devices.

-• No third-party data sharing — your data is not sold, shared, or distributed to external parties.
+• No unrelated third-party data sharing - your data is not sold or shared for unrelated commercial purposes.

-• Contact us at any time to request deletion of your account and associated data.
+• Account deletion requests are supported - contact us at any time to request deletion of your account and associated data.

 Disclaimer